 However, how hard is it for English speakers to express themselves when they have a different first language?

 One of the barriers they encounter is regarding words that do not translate to English.
-They often find themselves in situations where that perfect word from their native language would apply but it is not possible to find an equivalent term in English.
+Instead of using the professional technical translation, they often find themselves in situations where that perfect word from their native language would apply but it is not possible to find an equivalent term in English.
 To get help with translation, hire expert services at https://www.mylanguageconnection.com.

 Such impossibility could have a large impact on how someone would interact with the English-speaking world.